History of Health care in Timeline

 Health care

-Health care encompasses the prevention, diagnosis, treatment, and management of diseases, illnesses, injuries, and other physical and mental impairments.
-It's delivered by a wide range of health professionals across various fields like medicine, dentistry, nursing, and therapy.
-Health care includes primary, secondary, tertiary, and public health services, covering a broad spectrum of medical and wellness practices.
+Health care encompasses the prevention, diagnosis, treatment, and management of diseases, illnesses, injuries, and impairments affecting physical and mental well-being.
+Delivered by various health professionals across fields like medicine, dentistry, nursing, and therapy, it spans primary, secondary, tertiary, and public health services.
+The broad aim is to improve and maintain health, addressing a wide spectrum of needs from basic care to specialized interventions.

 1980: Worldwide eradication of smallpox

-In 1980, the WHO declared the worldwide eradication of smallpox, marking it as the first disease in human history to be eliminated through deliberate health care interventions.
+In 1980, the World Health Organization (WHO) declared the worldwide eradication of smallpox.
+This marked the first time in human history that a disease was eliminated through deliberate healthcare interventions.

 2013: National Health Interview Survey findings

-In 2013, the National Health Interview Survey in the United States revealed that skin disorders (42.7%), osteoarthritis and joint disorders (33.6%), back problems (23.9%), disorders of lipid metabolism (22.4%), and upper respiratory tract disease (22.1%, excluding asthma) were the most common reasons for people seeking physician care.
+In 2013, the National Health Interview Survey in the United States identified the most common reasons for physician visits as skin disorders (42.7%), osteoarthritis and joint disorders (33.6%), back problems (23.9%), disorders of lipid metabolism (22.4%), and upper respiratory tract disease (22.1%, excluding asthma).

-In 2020, the healthcare industry in the United States accounted for 18% of the country's gross domestic product.
+In 2020, the healthcare industry in the United States accounted for 18% of the nation's gross domestic product.